Grimpy101/bvp-tools/bvp-converters/README.md

 ## Building from source

-Moving into the `bvp-converters`, the binaries can be generated with `cargo build --release`, and are consequently present in `/target/release` folder.
+Moving into `bvp-converters` folder, the binaries can be generated with `cargo build --release`, and are afterwards present in `/target/release` folder.